 For the first time in her life, she felt good.
 She no longer begged on the streets, as Uvar treated her to generous meals every day.
 Singing practice was going better than she expected, and she learned how to hit the right notes with her voice.
 Still, she didn’t want to push any questions about the Song of the North.
 Perhaps she could just keep things as they are, being an apprentice to Uvar.
 Food and shelter guaranteed, something she couldn’t say since she escaped the Isles.

 The Season of Frost ended, and Azara’s singing improved tremendously over the time she spent practising with Uvar.
 She never felt that Uvar was a powerful sorcerer, and never saw any of his fearsome abilities that Kintoren warned her about.
 Nevertheless, she used a fake name with him: Fera.

 “I’ve finished my masterpiece recently,” Uvar said as he approached his desk.
 He lifted the sheet music and neatly stacked them on top of each other.
-The look of the music was interesting, and obviously done for effect.
 The paper looked old, almost ancient, and the ink was a rich black.
 Upon closer inspection, faint blue ink, almost invisible, noted something Azara didn’t recognise.